Get Safe, Fresh Food Directly From the Farm or Local Crafter!

-You can now pre-order a box of this Santa Cruz County farm’s seasonal harvest and also get jars of their fabulous dry-harvest tomatoes for pickup at numerous East Bay locations including A16 Rockridge and Mago in Oakland, Bartavelle Anex, Pollara Pizzeria, and South Berkeley Farmers’ Market in Berkeley, and Benchmark Pizzeria in Kensington, plus lots of other drop spots around the Bay Area.
+When you preorder a box of this Santa Cruz County farm’s seasonal harvest you can also get jars of their fabulous dry-harvest tomatoes.
+East Bay delivery on Tuesdays and Thursdays, plus lots of other drop spots around the Bay Area.
 Get info here.